ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

 A Universal Windows app is a Windows experience that is built upon the Universal Windows Platform (UWP), which was first introduced in Windows 8 as the Windows Runtime.
 The UWP enables you to write an app that targets a device family, such as IoT devices.
 In fact, the universal app that you write may be able to run on multiple devices families, depending on the device characteristics that it takes advantage of.
 In this lab you will create a universal app targeting IoT devices running Windows 10.
 Technically this could be nearly any device, such as a phone, a tablet or a RPi2, however; the universal app you write will access the General Purpose Input/Output (GPIO) of the device, so the app won't actually be compatible with devices that don't have a GPIO.

 ## Create a Blank Universal App

-Launch Visual Studio and start a new __Blank App (Universal Windows)__ (found in the _C# -> Windows -> Universal_ node).
+1. Launch Visual Studio and start a new __Blank App (Universal Windows)__ (found in the _C# -> Windows -> Universal_ node).

-Name the application with your alias followed by _-HelloWindowsIoT_ (e.g. _dseven-HelloWindowsIoT_).
+2. Name the application with your alias followed by _-HelloWindowsIoT_ (e.g. _dseven-HelloWindowsIoT_).

 <img src="/images/rpi2/rpi2_new_universal.png"/>

 ## Add the Windows IoT Extensions for the UWP
-Once the solution is created, click on the _Project_ menu and select _Add Reference_.
+Once the solution is created...

+ 1. Click on the _Project_ menu and select _Add Reference_.
-In the Reference Manager dialog, expand the _Universal Windows_ node and select _Extensions_.
+ 2. In the Reference Manager dialog, expand the _Universal Windows_ node and select _Extensions_.

-In the list of extensions, check the box next to __Windows IoT Extensions for the UWP__ (make sure to select the same version number as the OS running on the RPi2) and click __OK__.
+ 3. In the list of extensions, __CHECK THE BOX__ next to _Windows IoT Extensions for the UWP_ and click __OK__ (make sure to select the same version number as the OS running on the RPi2).
 It is easy to accidently select the _Windows Mobile Extensions for the UWP_ (which is just below the IoT extensions) - pay close attention and make sure you have added the correct reference.

 <img src="/images/rpi2/rpi2_install_iotextensions.png"/>

 ## Design the App UI
 Open the _MainPage.xaml_ file.
 This is the layout definition for the initial page that loads when the app is run.

-Next you will add a few elements to the page.
+1. Replace the <code>&lt;Grid&gt;...&lt;/Grid&gt;</code> code with the following:

 {% highlight xml %}
 <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">